-LAGERS receivables consist of investments and employer and employee contributions that settle in July 2020.
-LAGERS had capital assets, net of accumulated depreciation, of \$5.8 million.
-Of the total, \$3.7 million is comprised of software needed for pension administration as well as other equipment and furniture, \$1.4 million is comprised of buildings and land and \$650 thousand is construction in progress.
-In February 2020, LAGERS purchased an additional building that is adjacent to the current property.
-This building will be remodeled over the next year and used for meeting space and office space for the investment team and future growth.
-Deferred outflows and inflows relate to the separate pension and OPEB plans administered by the LAGERS Board of Trustees with the participants being the employees of LAGERS.
-Liabilities at year-end relate to accrued investment and administrative expenses, securities lending collateral and a revolving line of credit.
-Liabilities as of June 30, 2020 also consist of the pension liability related to the LAGERS Staff Retiree Healthcare Supplement.
+LAGERS receivables consist of investments and employer and employee contributions that settle in July 2021.
+LAGERS had capital assets, net of accumulated depreciation, of \$7.1 million.
+Of the total, \$3.7 million is comprised of software needed for pension administration as well as other equipment and furniture, and \$3.4 million is comprised of buildings.
+In February, 2020, LAGERS purchased an additional building that is adjacent to the current property.
+This building was remodeled over the 2021 fiscal period and is used for meeting space, office space for the investment team and future growth.
+Deferred outflows and inflows of resources are related to the separate pension and OPEB plans administered by the LAGERS Board of Trustees with the participants being the employees of LAGERS.
+Liabilities at year end relate to accrued investment and administrative expenses, securities lending collateral and a revolving line of credit.
+Liabilities as of June 30, 2021 also consist of the pension liability related to the LAGERS Staff Retirement Plan and the OPEB liability related to the LAGERS Staff Retiree Healthcare Supplement.